mbbu/RNA-Seq-mini-project/README.md

     - [x]  QC check
     - [x]  Outlier removal and normalization
     - [x]  Differential expression

 **How to use the provided scripts for analysis**

 **Hisat pipeline**

--The documents are found [here](https://github.com/mbbu/RNA-Seq-mini-project/tree/main/scripts/hisat2)
+- The documents are found [here](https://github.com/mbbu/RNA-Seq-mini-project/tree/main/scripts/hisat2)

--First, put your raw reads and metadata in one file.In case of HPC make sure you ```module load``` all the tools required for this pipeline.
+- First, put your raw reads and metadata in one file.In case of HPC make sure you ```module load``` all the tools required for this pipeline.
 You will begin with checking the quality of your reads using [Fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).Here you will get the information on which reads to trim or not.
 Those that require trimming to remove low quality reads and reads that have a shorter length than your preffered length will proceed for trimming using  [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
 This was done using this [script](https://github.com/mbbu/RNA-Seq-mini-project/blob/main/scripts/hisat2/fastqc-trimmomatic.sh)

--Allignment of the reads requires a reference genome that will used to create an index to be used for the allignment.
+- Allignment of the reads requires a reference genome that will used to create an index to be used for the allignment.
 Using the command ```wget``` you can obtain the fasta file in relation to your reads and use hisat2 in creation of indeces and proceed for allignment of the reads.This was done using this [script](https://github.com/mbbu/RNA-Seq-mini-project/tree/main/scripts/hisat2)

--When using HISAT2 the counts are obtained using a different tool.
+- When using HISAT2 the counts are obtained using a different tool.
 In this pipeline, we used *features count* to count the reads that alligned to the indexes     created from the reference genome.The counts were done using this [script](https://github.com/mbbu/RNA-Seq-mini-project/blob/main/scripts/hisat2/featureCounts.sh)

--The counts obtained from featuresCount were used for statistical analysis in R using DESeq2.
+- The counts obtained from featuresCount were used for statistical analysis in R using DESeq2.
 The statistical analysis done are contained in the [DESeq2 Rmd](https://github.com/mbbu/RNA-Seq-mini-project/blob/main/scripts/hisat2/Features_R-analysis.Rmd).

 **Salmon Pipeline Scripts**

-The scripts are found [here](https://github.com/mbbu/RNA-Seq-mini-project/tree/main/scripts/salmon)
+The scripts are found [here](https://github.com/mbbu/RNA-Seq-mini-project/tree/main/scripts/salmon).

 **Data**